-The INFO function is categorized under Information functions.
+The INFO Function is categorized under Excel Information functions.
 The function helps extract information about the current operating environment, including the Excel release version and operating system.

-Imagine a situation wherein you are working as a remote financial analyst and receive weekly data in form of Excel files from your colleagues based in different countries.
+Imagine a situation wherein you are working as a remote financial analyst and receive weekly data, in the form of Excel files, from your colleagues based in different countries.
 As you would be using multiple Excel workbooks, the INFO function helps you extract information about the OS, the number of worksheets in the file, Excel version, etc.

 The INFO function uses only one argument:

-Type_text (required argument) – It is the text that specifies what type of information you want to be returned.
+Type_text (required argument) – This is the text that specifies what type of information you want to be returned.